SpecDD

 Use suffixes when needed:

-When working on a target path, agents must collect specs from the repository root down to the target directory.
+When working on a target path, agents should:

 Example: